technopagan/mss-saliency/README.md

 Maximum Symmetric Surround Saliency is a method for salient region detection that retains the  advantages of full resolution saliency maps with well-defined  boundaries while overcoming their shortcomings.
 It exploits  features of color and luminance, is simple to implement and is  computationally efficient.

+## Build Instructions

+Currently, only the Debug build runs successfully on OSX and Linux.
+The Release build currently has issues accepting input images.
+Therefore, when attempting to build the saliency detector, go to /Debug and run "make all" to generate a "SaliencyDetector" binary which you can put in your local $PATH.

+We successfully ran builds on both OSX and Linux, provided that a current version of ImageMagick is installed on your system as we rely on ImageMagick for gobbling up the image binary data and outputting the resulting saliency-map image.

+There is an up-to-date precompiled OSX binary of SaliencyDetector available in the /Binary directory within this repository.

 ## Examples

 **Success Meme Baby**